seanogary/qa-bank-lab/README.md

 - systems thinking (be more specific)
 - designing databases: how to link policies to inidividuals, global ledger vs user specific ledger, etc (still artifacts in model that contradict approach in database!)
 - the benefit of transaction FIRST (I did not do this... see [future improvements](#future-improvements))
+- discuss the limits of AI assisted programming and the experience gained refactoring / testing AI generated React

 ## Current Developments